nightroman/FarNet/trunk/HelpDown/HtmlToFarHelp/README.md

 ---
 ### Description

-HtmlToFarHelp.exe is normally supposed to be used together with [MarkdownToHtml][1].
+*HtmlToFarHelp.exe* is supposed to be used together with [MarkdownToHtml][1].

-It is possible to compose in HTML and then convert to HLF.
-But this is not recommended due to the limited subset of supported HTML and not documented conversion rules.

-The covered scenario is to compose manuals in markdown files, convert them to HTML, and then to HLF.
+The recommended scenario is to compose manuals in markdown files, convert them to HTML by *MarkdownToHtml* and then convert to HLF.
 Markdown is simpler than HLF and HTML, easier to write, read, and maintain.

+It is fine to compose in HTML and convert to HLF.
+But this is not recommended due to the limited subset of supported HTML and not documented or stable rules.

 Conversion options are specified in a source as HTML comments in the original markdown or HTML.
 Here is the example with available keys and default values:

     <!--HLF:
         Language = English,English;
+        PluginContents = <none>;
         Margin = 1;
         IndentCode = 4;
         IndentList = 2;